tock/design-explorations/typed_syscall_data/README.md

    registers.
 Decoding one will consist of comparing the type descriptor to a constant (the descriptor of the *expected* type), then copying the data out of the remaining registers.
-1. The type descriptors are specified so that a tuple of no more than 4 types can be passed as a 16-bit value.
+1. The type descriptors are designed so that small tuples (ones with no more than 4 types) are specified by 16-bit values.
 Even though the syscall ABI always uses a whole register to pass type descriptors, setting a 16-bit value is more efficient than a 32-bit value in some (all?) of the architectures we support.
 1. We can no longer use `u32`, `usize`, `*mut ()`, and `usize` interchangeably.
    In some ways this is nice, but it forces us to make decisions that are sometimes nonobvious (see e.g. the "get the end of the grant region" memop,